 Updated September 2004Pete Dawson drums

-The story begins during the late 1950s when Cadburys employee and football fanatic Ken Hoban who lived in Dawlish Road, Selly Oak, formed a rock 'n' roll band called 'The Wildcats' along with guitarist Grant Harvey.
-By the early 1960s, Ken was the lead vocalist of another another group called 'The Rayvons'.
+Their story begins during the late 1950s when Cadburys employee and football fanatic Ken Hoban who lived in Dawlish Road, Selly Oak, formed a rock 'n' roll band called "The Wildcats" along with guitarist Grant Harvey.
+By the early 1960s, Ken was the lead vocalist of another another group called "The Rayvons".
 This band consisted of drummer Colin Fortnam, guitarists Bob Bradley and Malcolm Gamble, plus Malcolm Hamilton on bass guitar.

-In 1963, Mark Raymond left The Rayvons and replaced the singer of another band called 'The Cyclones' who had formed in Birmingham in the early 1960s.
+In 1963, Mark Raymond left The Rayvons and replaced the singer of another band called "The Cyclones" who had formed in Birmingham during the early 1960s.
 The Cyclones included lead guitarist "Chalky" Marsh who was born in Dover and lived in King's Heath; drummer Pete Dawson was from Stirchley, and rhythm guitarist Bernard Robinson and bass guitarist Phil Riches both lived in Warstock.

-Mark Raymond and The Cyclones missed out on Norrie Paramor's famous 'Brum Beat' auditions at The Moathouse Club in June of 1963 but made up for it when they were auditioned the following year at The Crown in Birmingham by Bob Barratt of Columbia Records and were offered a contract.
-The Cyclones went down to London and recorded several tracks at the famous Abbey Road Studios (they went in right after Cliff Richard and The Shadows had been recording On The Beach) and one song that was composed by the band was selected as the A-side of their first single.
+Mark Raymond and The Cyclones missed out on Norrie Paramor's famous "Brum Beat" auditions at The Moathouse Club in June of 1963 but made up for it when they were auditioned the following year at The Crown in Birmingham by Bob Barratt of Columbia Records and were offered a contract.
+The Cyclones went down to London and recorded several tracks at the famous Abbey Road Studios (they went in right after Cliff Richard and The Shadows had been recording 'On The Beach') and one song that was composed by the band was selected as the A-side of their first single.

-The band spent a total of three days recording in London, but a problem arose when it was pointed out that there was already an American recording group called the Cyclones.
-Another name was came up with and the single was released under the new group name of 'Mark Raymond and The Crowd'.
+The band spent a total of three days recording in London, but a problem arose when it was pointed out that there was already an American recording group called The Cyclones.
+Another name was came up with and the single was issued under the new group name of "Mark Raymond and The Crowd".
 Despite the commercial appeal of the disc, Girls somehow missed out on a chart placing and unfortunately would turn out to be the only record release from Mark Raymond and The Crowd.

 For more information about this band go to www.btinternet.com/~keith.hoban/bobcat2s/bobcats.htm - The Bobcats Birmingham Band 1960s website maintained by Keith Hoban.